Richardessobe/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script displays current directory contents, including hidden files
+This script displays current directory contents.

+Long format

+with user and group IDs displayed numerically

+And hidden files